-MIGA is working to mitigate investor non-commercial risk in IDA-eligible countries.
-Over the past six years, MIGA has doubled its portfolio in IDA countries, despite declining global foreign direct investment (FDI) inflows.
-Supporting cross-border investment into IDA countries is an important priority for MIGA, and at the close of FY19, 37 percent of MIGA’s outstanding portfolio was in IDA-eligible countries or fragile and conflict-affected states.
+MIGA is working to mitigate investor non-commercial risk in IDA-eligible countries (low-income countries).
+Supporting cross-border investment into IDA countries is an important priority for MIGA, and at the close of FY20, 35 percent of MIGA’s outstanding portfolio was in IDA-eligible countries.
+Over the past six years, MIGA has more than doubled its portfolio in IDA countries, despite declining global foreign direct investment (FDI) inflows.

 Examples of MIGA Supported Projects in IDA Countries

 MIGA issued $36 million in guarantees for the design, construction, and operation of a fruit processing facility in the Southern Province of Sierra Leone that will cultivate, harvest, and process pineapples and other tropical fruit for export throughout the world.
 This “farm to fork” project is expected to help create approximately 13,000 direct and indirect jobs, supporting the local economy and contributing to economic diversification.
 In addition, the project will provide technical and vocational training to staff along with developing new community infrastructure such as a school and a health clinic.